What is an audio converter?

 How to Use SoundSlicr Audio Converter

 Start by choosing a supported audio file from your device.
-The MVP file limit is 100MB, and files above that limit are rejected before processing.
+The current version file limit is 100MB, and files above that limit are rejected before processing.
 Smaller files are usually more reliable in a browser because WebAssembly processing uses local device memory.

 After the file is selected, review the output control.
-The MVP conversion engine supports MP3 output first, which is why the page is optimized around creating a downloadable MP3.
+The current version conversion engine supports MP3 output first, which is why the page is optimized around creating a downloadable MP3.
 Start the conversion only when the selected file is correct.

 When conversion finishes, download the MP3 and test it in the app or website where you plan to use it.
 Keep the original source file, especially if it is a WAV or another high-quality export.
 A converted MP3 is often the practical sharing copy, not the master file.